Enalean/tuleap-documentation-en/languages/en/user-guide/svn-plugin.rst

 first thing to do is to populate your freshly brewed Subversion repository with your project source code.
-To do so, first create a new directory ``topdirectory`` on your workstation and populate this top level directory with the recommended directory layout documented earlier (see `The Subversion Repository Structure`_).
+To do so, first create a new directory ``topdirectory`` on your workstation and populate this top level directory with the directory you want to use.

 Place yourself into the ``topdirectory`` and type the following command (in one line):